apache/incubator-kie-kogito-apps/data-audit/README.md

 The way to retrieve information from the data audit is using GraphQL.
 This way we can abstract how the information is retrieved and allow different needs depending on the user.

+The Path is ${HOST}/data-audit/q for sending GraphQL queries.

 ## JPA implementation

 The jpa implementation allows you to store those events to be stored in a database.
+The only thing required in this case is to setup the datasource.

 ## Extension Points